ClusterCockpit/cc-doc/content/en/docs/webinterface/views/joblist.md

 ### Search and Reload

+Search for specific jobname, project or username (privileged only) using the searchbox by selecting from the dropdown and entering the query.

-Search for specific username or project using the searchbox, force a complete reload of the table data, or set a timed periodic reload (30, 60, 120, 300 Seconds).
+Force a complete reload of the table data, or set a timed periodic reload (30, 60, 120, 300 Seconds).

+#### Search for specific project

+{{< figure src="../../figures/project_searchbar.png" alt="Job View" width="100%" class="ccfigure mw-lg">}}

+If the Job-List was opened via [a ProjectId-Link]({{< ref "#filters" >}} "Job List") or the [Projects List]({{< ref "#projects" >}} "Projects"), the text search will be fixed to the selected project, and allows for filtering jobnames and users in that project, as indicated by the placeholder text.

+If desired, the fixed project can be removed by pressing the button right of the input field, returning the joblist to its default state.

 ## Job List Table